spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 Select **Next** to proceed with the cluster deployment.

-In the **Settings** section, you can configure advanced options such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC) bindings, and more.
+In the **Cluster Settings** section, you can configure advanced options such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC) bindings, and more.

 For this tutorial, you can use the default settings.
 Click on **Validate** to continue.